hyperledger/identus-docs/documentation/docs/concepts/multi-tenancy.md

 ### Shared Wallets
 PRISM's multi-tenancy capabilities allow for the sharing of Wallets among multiple Entities.
 This feature facilitates collaborative work and resource sharing while preserving data isolation within the shared Wallet.
-The Entity can own only one Wallet, so the Wallet can be shared with other Entities, but it cannot be owned by multiple Entities.
+The Entity can own only one Wallet.
+It is possible to share it with other Entities, but multiple Entities cannot own it.

 ### Tenant Management
 Tenant Management is the process of onboarding, provisioning, and managing Entities and Wallets within the PRISM platform.
-Administrators have the authority to configure permissions, resources, and access control for each Entity, ensuring efficient and secure multi-tenancy operations.
+Administrators can configure permissions, resources, and access control for each Entity, ensuring efficient and secure multi-tenancy operations.

 ### DIDComm Connections
-DIDComm Connections are the secure channels of communication between peers within the SSI ecosystem.
+DIDComm Connections are the secure communication channels between peers within the SSI ecosystem.
 PRISM's multi-tenancy model ensures that the connections of one Entity are logically isolated from those of other Entities, preserving data privacy and security.
-Based on the DID-Peer of the message recipient, the corresponding Wallet is used to process the message.
+Based on the DID-Peer of the message recipient, the corresponding Wallet processes the message.

 ## Relation Diagram